huggingface/hub-docs/docs/hub/transformers-js.md

 # Using `Transformers.js` at Hugging Face

 Transformers.js is a JavaScript library for running 🤗 Transformers directly in your browser, with no need for a server!
-It is designed to be functionally equivalent to the [python library](https://github.com/huggingface/transformers), meaning you can run the same pretrained models using a very similar API.
+It is designed to be functionally equivalent to the original [Python library](https://github.com/huggingface/transformers), meaning you can run the same pretrained models using a very similar API.

 ## Exploring `transformers.js` in the Hub